hungaikev/faq/src/main/scala/com/lightbend/faq/streams/README.md

 A stream represents a sequence of objects (usually bytes, but not necessarily so), which can be accessed in sequential order

+It is best to think of a stream in terms of the operators it offers (which vary from implementation to implementation, but have a lot in common)

+Stream processing lets us model systems that have state without ever using assignment or mutable data.

 Streams are processed differently from batch data, normal functions cannot operate on streams as whole as they have potentially unlimited data and formally streams are codata(potentially unlimited)